QubesOS/qubes-doc/user/how-to-guides/how-to-use-usb-devices.md

 In situations like these, you can try to pass through the entire USB controller to a qube as PCI device.
 However, with this approach one cannot attach single USB devices but has to attach the whole USB controller with whatever USB devices are connected to it.

+You can find your controller and its BDF address using either of two methods described below.
+Using the command-line tools lsusb and readlink or by using the Qube Manager GUI.
+It is possible that on some system configurations the readlink method produces output which is different from the example below, while the Qube Manager method allows one to easily determine the correct controller and BDF address.

+#### Method 1: Using lsusb and readlink

 If you have multiple USB controllers, you must first figure out which PCI device is the right controller.

 First, find out which USB bus the device is connected to (note that these steps need to be run from a terminal inside your USB qube):